clhaga/Pubmed-LLM-Agent/README.md

-# 🌟 PubMed LLM Agent: Natural Language to Ranked Evidence
+# 🌟 PubMed LLM Agent: Natural Language to Ranked Evidence (Powered by Google Gemini)

 > **Ask in plain English.
 Get back ranked, relevant studies.**
 > A smart agent that turns your natural language questions into precise PubMed searches, retrieves full-text eligible studies, and uses AI to rank them by relevance — all in one seamless workflow.